DB-Explore: Automated Database Exploration and Instruction Synthesis for Text-to-SQL: Methodology

 \subsubsection{Progressive Instruction Synthesis}

 In this section, we introduce a progressive instruction synthesis mechanism that progressively enriches query complexity to address the challenge of generating complex queries from simple user inputs.
-As illustrated in Figure \ref{fig3}, SQL queries are formalized as syntax trees where the root represents the core SELECT statement and leaf nodes correspond to schema-specific constraints.
+As illustrated in Figure \ref{fig1}, SQL queries are formalized as syntax trees where the root represents the core SELECT statement and leaf nodes correspond to schema-specific constraints.
 Each leaf node maps to a modular condition that can be independently translated into natural language, establishing a bidirectional bridge between SQL semantics and user intent.

-The evolution process initiates with a base query sampled from the DB Graph.
+The synthesis process initiates with a base query sampled from the DB Graph.
 Through iterative refinement: 1.
 Condition Augmentation: Schema-derived nodes (foreign keys, constraints) are recursively appended to the syntax tree via DB Graph-guided sampling.
 2. Complexity Scaling: The LLM orchestrates tree expansion by injecting compound conditions such as nested WHERE clauses and multi-table JOIN while preserving syntactic validity.
-3. Paraphrase Generation: Each evolved SQL tree is verbalized into diverse natural language expressions through template-guided LLM rewriting.
+3. Instruction Rewriting: Each evolved SQL tree is verbalized into diverse natural language expressions through LLM rewriting.